 The same file is then opened in the powerful filter forge and this is using the grunge setting.
 Note that the filter might result in a non-seamless design.
 You could also just use the seamless tile option in filter forge and not return the result to PS.
 Of course, once you have this design you can then re-define the design via the edit menu in PS and then use the fill layer command to create a new layer.
 Filter forge is great at manipulating existing images but it also comes into its own with the creation of 1000s and 1000s of unique textures and tiles and those can then be combined with the arrow designs.

 For most applications such as Paint Shop pro and others

-The tiles on this page are all for use in PS and PS elements (they contain the PAT files for use in PS) but they can also be used in most other applications as the sets generally also contain the PNG format files - sources for the tiles - and they can be loaded as tiles in many other applications such as Paint Shop Pro, Xara, Indesign, Photo-Paint and many others.
+The tiles on this page are all for use in PS and PS elements (they contain the PAT for use in PS) but they can also be used in most other applications as the sets generally also contain the PNGs - sources for the tiles - and they can be loaded as tiles in many other applications such as Paint Shop Pro, Xara, Adobe IND, Photo-Paint and many others.
 You can also use the super colorful exciting designs as layers in many applications as well as a source for stunning and unusual brush strokes.
 The tiles are in a variety of sizes all 300 DPI.
 They are all seamless tiles so you can use them with any size of design.